ArnavSharma1104/StegoProject/README.md

 ## Contact

-For queries or collaboration, reach out to me at [your email] or visit my GitHub profile [@RamTechie19](https://github.com/RamTechie19).
+For queries or collaboration, reach out to me at [arnavsharma1104@gmail.com] or visit my GitHub profile (https://github.com/ArnavSharma1104).

 ---